apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>pathPrefix is the directory inside the backup repository to store the backup content.
+<p>Specifies the directory inside the backup repository to store the backup.
-It is a relative to the path of the backup repository.</p>
+This path is relative to the path of the backup repository.</p>
 </td>
 </tr>
 <tr>